Schertz, Texas: History

 Schertz is the third-largest city in the San Antonio-New Braunfels metropolitan area and the largest city of the Randolph Metrocom, which consists of cities surrounding Randolph Air Force Base.
 The Metrocom is located on San Antonio's far northeast side.
 In addition to Schertz, other Randolph Metrocom communities include Live Oak, Kirby, Converse, Marion, Cibolo, Universal City, Windcrest, Garden Ridge, and Selma.
 These towns are located in Comal, Bexar, and Guadalupe counties and combined have a total of 355,000 residents and growing rapidly.

 Since the late 1990s, Schertz experienced substantial growth.
-In five years, from 2000–2005, the city's population jumped from 18,694 to 26,463.
+In five years, from 2000 to 2005, the city's population jumped from 18,694 to 26,463.
 In 2006 alone, the population rose from 26,463 to 34,000.

 The first settlers came to Schertz around 1843.
 Some of the families on the immediate land surrounding Schertz were the Boettigers, Schertzs, Schneiders, Seilers, Maskes, and Mergeles.
 Members of the Schertz family still reside in the city.
 The first name of Schertz was "Cibolo Pit", then "Cut Off", thus named because when Cibolo Creek flooded, the settlement was cut off.

 The first settlers planted wheat, oats, and corn, which did not need special equipment to harvest and process.
 In later years, cotton was planted, and proved to be a productive cash crop.
 In 1870, the first gin was built by the Schertz family.
 It was powered by mules and then later by steam.
 This gin was located where the post office is at the present time.
 The second cotton gin built by Weyel and Kallies was between First and Second streets.
 In later years, there also was a corn sheller and lumber yard.
 The first school, built in 1890, was across Cibolo Creek where the Randolph Stables are now located.
 In 1917 a new two-story brick school was built, later torn down to make room for the O'Henry School.
 The land for the school was donated by Adolph Schertz.

 In 1876, one of the largest boosts to Schertz came when the Galveston, Harrisburg, and San Antonio Railroad was built through the town.
 This gave the people a chance to travel to San Antonio by rail instead of wagon or buggy, besides goods being shipped in and out.
 The first post office was established in 1882.
 At that time Schertz was still known as Cut Off.
 In 1899 it officially became Schertz.
 Sebastian Schertz owned and operated a general store when the railroad was constructed.